 - you intend to lend money to either a company, partnership or LLP

-- your business intends to borrow money from another company, partnership or LLP
+- your business intends to borrow money from another business (eg a company, partnership, LLP, or a sole trader)

 What's included in a loan agreement?